Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been underdogs in 23 games this season and have come away with the win 12 times (52.2%) in those contests.
+- The Diamondbacks have been victorious in 12, or 50%, of the 24 contests they have been chosen as underdogs in this season.

-- This season, Arizona has won nine of its 18 games, or 50%, when it's the underdog by at least +110 on the moneyline.
+- Arizona is 10-12 this season when entering a game as the underdog by +100 or more on the moneyline.

-- The moneyline set for this matchup implies the Diamondbacks have a 47.6% chance of coming away with a victory in the contest.
+- The Diamondbacks have an implied victory probability of 50% according to the moneyline set for this matchup.

-- So far this season, Arizona and its opponents have hit the over in 19 of its 37 games with a total.
+- Arizona and its opponents have gone over the total this season in 19 of its 38 opportunities.

 - The Diamondbacks have played just one game with a spread this season and covered in that contest.